GwangseongCho/LeetCode-2/README.md

 # LeetCode-2
-Comment every line of code for understanding
+Comment on every line of code to understanding
+* Array